Introduction

 The Supvisors software is born from a common need in embedded systems where applications are distributed over several nodes.
 The problematic comes with the following challenges:

-• to have a synthetic status of the applications based on the processes status,
+• to have a synthetic Application status based on the Processes status,

 • to distribute the same application over different platforms (developer machine, integration platform, etc),